-The Portfolio may invest directly or indirectly in various types of derivatives, including total return swap contracts, as a substitute for making direct investments in underlying instruments or to reduce certain investment exposures.
+The Portfolio may invest directly or indirectly in various types of derivatives, including credit default swaps and total return swap contracts, as a substitute for making direct investments in underlying instruments or to reduce certain investment exposures.
+A credit default swap is a contract that enables an investor to buy or sell protection against a predetermined issuer credit risk.
 A total return swap is a contract that exchanges a floating rate for the total return of a security or index.
 While Federal law limits the Portfolio's bank borrowings to one-third of the Portfolio's assets (which includes the borrowed amount), the use of derivatives is not limited in the same manner.
-Federal law generally requires the Portfolio to segregate or "earmark" liquid assets or otherwise cover the market exposure of its derivatives, including swap contracts.
+Federal law generally requires the Portfolio to segregate or "earmark" liquid assets or otherwise cover the market exposure of its derivatives, including swap contracts, credit default swaps, and swaptions.
 The Portfolio may borrow money to enter into swap contracts that may leverage the Portfolio's portfolio to a significant degree.
+In addition, the Portfolio may engage in active and frequent trading.